 Another one of Jeff's Beef Jerky Products.

 This one is pretty intense too.
 A hearty, sharp heat with an underlying smoky flavor.
-Makes me think of sitting around the campfire on a cool night.
+It makes me think of sitting around the campfire on a cool night.

-Very delicious.
-Delicate pieces of moist meat that melt in your mouth.
-The soft, chewy morsels are filled with an heavy intensity.
-Be warned, approach with caution and you might wish to have a cold beverage nearby to help extinguish your mouth and tongue.
+This is very delicious.
+Delicate pieces of moist meat will melt in your mouth.
+The soft, chewy morsels are filled with a heavy intensity.
+Be warned, you should approach with caution.
+You might want to have a cold beverage nearby to help extinguish your mouth and tongue.
 This is very high on the heat level.

 Overall, a very delicious product that would make a great appetizer, after dinner snack or even - with a side of chips - a good meal.
 There are no pepper flakes here, the flavor is soaked in the meat.

 Beef jerky is a good source of protein and high in many vitamins and minerals, including zinc, iron, vitamin B12, phosphorus, and folate.
 It also has a long shelf life and is portable, making it a great on-the-go option.

 This might be one of the better well-known jerkies and probably one of the easier ones to acquire in the group I am reviewing.

 The one issue I have with the more popular brands is the fact that because they are manufactured on a larger scale, meat loses some of its original authenticity.
 You can taste the preservatives or the other ingredients that are integral to mass production.
 Often that means a lesser quality specimen.

 Old Trapper however is fairly delicious.
 You can taste the heat and the evidence is in the prevalence of pepper flakes that decorate the slices of beef.

 You can sense the heat when you open the bag and the aroma that greets you is a delicacy.
 The meat is a little tough on the outside but chews up nicely and your mouth is greeted with a sweet smoky taste.